Ecommerce website – how to create a shop online

 Make sure your Ecommerce website is mobile friendly

 According to BrightEdge, more than half (57%) of web traffic now comes from mobile devices like smartphones and tablets, so it’s essential to use a mobile-friendly template when developing your ecommerce website.
+In fact Google now ranks the vast majority of websites in the UK solely upon how well they perform on mobile devices.

 Tell people where you are